Michael-SpringCloud-Microservices/limits-service/README.md

 Note: To refresh the config server values bound to any property during the boot time , we need to refresh via actuator (post call) http://localhost:8080/actuator/refresh
 (or)
 http://localhost:8080/actuator/bus-refresh

+The exchange used by Spring Cloud Bus to publish the refresh event -> springCloudBusRefreshExchange (It is a Topic type exchange)

+The routing key used by Spring Cloud Bus to publish the refresh event -> #

+The queue used by Spring Cloud Bus to receive the refresh event details and refresh the config details in the service level -> springCloudBusRefreshQueue

 Note: To get the 'LimitsServiceApplicationTests' passed, we have to have the 'Spring Cloud Config Server' and 'Naming Server' up and running.